Skip to content

 • Security scanning — vulnerability detection

 Each check has a distinct purpose.
-APM audit focuses exclusively on whether agent context changes are properly declared and consistent.
+APM audit focuses on AI agent configuration integrity — from hidden Unicode detection to organizational policy compliance.

 You can combine audit with compilation to catch both governance violations and output drift in a single workflow: